 Amazing Benefits of Food Combining to Menopausal Women

 Although food combining is not an eating practice specific for menopausal women, it can actually give us many health benefits.

 Food combining can help balance our hormones during menopause.
-We know that estrogen and progesterone become unpredictable at this stage and this affects other hormones, such as insulin, thyroid hormones and cortisol.
-When these other hormones are off set, a string of reaction happens in your body, which may aggravate your menopause symptoms.
+We know that estrogen and progesterone become unpredictable at this stage, affecting other hormones, such as insulin, thyroid hormones and cortisol.
+When these other hormones are offset, a string of reaction happens in your body, which may aggravate your menopause symptoms.